 - Heavy deposits of moss.
 In moist or shady areas, moss can develop on rooftops.
 Moss builds up slowly.
 If removed in its early stages, moss is unlikely to do damage.
 However, heavy deposits of moss can trap moisture on the shingles, leading to leaks over time.
 If a roof has heavy deposits of moss, this is an indication that the homeowner has not been maintaining the roof and there may be a leak underneath.

-Deferred maintenance can take many forms.
+What is deferred maintenance?
+Deferred maintenance, a common sign of neglect, can take many forms.
 A buildup of deferred maintenance, even small maintenance issues, can be indicative that the property has not been well maintained by the homeowner.
 Some common minor problems that home buyers may see include:

 - Bubbling or peeling paint